 Reading- at home

 In Year 2, the children should read at home for a minimum of 10 minutes a day.
 This should be recorded in your child’s home reading record.
-In school reading will not be recorded in reading records as teachers have their own in school records.
+In school reading will not always be recorded in reading records as teachers have their own in school records.

 Time is allocated for changing books upon arrival to school.
 Teachers will regularly remind the children to change their book if they need to but the children do this themselves.